+Seattle’s neighborhoods are just as fascinating and worth a visit as the city proper is.
 Seattle is a great city, no doubt about it.
 I love the rain as much as I love the coffee.
-Iconic sights such as the Space Needle and a visit to Pike’s Place Market are attractions I always enjoy visiting while in the Emerald City.
+Iconic attractions such as the Space Needle and Pike’s Place Market are places I always enjoy visiting while in the Emerald City.

 However, when you’ve visited over a handful of times you start to crave seeing new stuff.
 A few of my most recent trips to Seattle allowed me to finally be a bit more adventurous and seek out what the neighborhoods of Ballard, Fremont, Green Lake and the University District have to offer.